 We design learning experiences which build on the child’s skills and knowledge, challenge them to do their best and are likely to result in success.

 Phonics is an important skill which taught from the time children start school.
 It enables them to decode when reading and develop their spelling skills.
-At St Martin's Church of England Primary School we use a scheme called LETTERS AND SOUNDS.
+At St Martin's Church of England Primary School we use a scheme called Super Sonic Phonic Friends.
 At the end of Year 1 all pupils are screened using the DfE Phonics Screening materials.
 Any pupils who do not meet the required threshold will receive additional support and will be re-screened at the end of Year 2.

 All children are individuals and as such present us with a wide range of learning styles, some learn well by listening, some by seeing things, and others need to physically do things to consolidate their learning.
 In our teaching we stimulate as many senses as possible to ensure all children progress in their learning.

 St Martin's Primary School is committed to providing the full range of opportunities for all pupils regardless of gender, disability, ethnicity, social, cultural, or religious background.
 All pupils have equal access to the curriculum and the right to a learning environment that dispels ignorance, prejudice and stereotyping.

 We think it is vital for all children to experience success in their learning, so we ensure they know exactly what we want them to learn and what a successful attempt will look like.
 Setting appropriate objectives and expectations helps children to achieve.